jia1/jia1.github.io/content/posts/my-first-yarn-package.md

 }
 ```

 I got to learn about `prettier` from the GovTech FormSG team.
-I liked this package so much I introduced it into my projects at Indeed.
+I liked this package so much, I introduced it into my projects at Indeed.
 Bye bye `nit` code review comments!